PrincetonUniversity/install_lammps/01_installing/misc/notes.md

 The "make test" command in many of the install scripts is omitted.
 This is due to way that LAMMPS handles running unit tests ([read more](https://sourceforge.net/p/lammps/mailman/message/37352519/)).
 In short, multiple tests typically fail when compiler optimizations (e.g., -O2) are turned on.
 You may consider doing a test install with "-O0" and then if all the tests pass do the production install with something like "-Ofast".

+## Issue with version 29Sept2021

+The USER-INTEL package has been renamed to INTEL in the 29Sept2021 stable release.
+This means that cmake is expecting `-D PKG_INTEL=yes` instead of `-D PKG_USER-INTEL=yes`.

 ## Issue with version 29Oct2020

 You may encounter the following error when building the code: